hyperledger/aries-rfcs/features/0160-connection-protocol/README.md

 - The `@type` attribute is a required string value that denotes that the received message is a connection request.
 - The `~thread` block contains a `thid` reference to the `@id` of the request message.
-- The `connection` attribute contains the `did` and `did_doc` attributes to enable simpler signing.
+- The `connection` attribute contains the `DID` and `DIDDoc` attributes to enable simpler signing.
-- The `did` attribute is a required string value and denotes DID in use by the _inviter_.
+- The `DID` attribute is a required string value and denotes DID in use by the _inviter_.
 Note that this may not be the same DID used in the invitation.
-- The `did_doc` attribute contains the associated DID Doc.
-If the DID method for the presented DID is not a peer method and the DID Doc is resolvable on a ledger, the `did_doc` attribute is optional.
+- The `DIDDoc` attribute contains the associated DID Doc.
+If the DID method for the presented DID is not a peer method and the DID Doc is resolvable on a ledger, the `DIDDoc` attribute is optional.

 In addition to a new DID, the associated DID Doc might contain a new endpoint.
 This new DID and endpoint are to be used going forward in the connection.

 #### Response Transmission

-The message should be packaged in the wire level format, using the keys from the request, and the new keys presented in the internal did doc.
+The message should be packaged in the wire level format, using the keys from the request, and the new keys presented in the internal DID Document.

 When the message is transmitted, we are now in the `responded` state.